b2io/handbook/day-to-day.md

 ### Remote Meetings

-We use [Zoom](https://zoom.us/) for remote meetings.
-You can sign-up and use Zoom for free with your Base Two email address.
-The free version works great for 1-1 video calls, but is limited to 40 minutes when there are multiple attendees.
-We have a paid account through info@base2.io, which is useful for client meetings.
-The password for the paid account can be found in the [credentials document](https://b2io.slack.com/archives/C904HLD5L/p1516982426000280).

-We also use Google Meet for both internal and client meetings.
+We use Google Meet for remote meetings.
 Google Meet integrates with your Base Two Google Calendar, and you should not have to download any external software to use it.

 Base Two is on a professional Slack plan, and Slack Huddles are a third option for remote meetings.
 To huddle, you must have a paid Slack Connection contract with your collegue, so huddles with clients aren't always feasible.
 However, Huddles are a great option for quick internal meetings.